Fozzyack/simple-fuzzy-finder/README.md

 # CLI Fuzzy Finder

 ![Poor quality gif](./demo.gif)

-(Gif is kinda low quality will upload a better one in the future)
+(Apologies this Gif is very low quality... will upload a better one in the future)

 ## Problem